 Child abuse and neglect in the UK today Research into the prevalence of child maltreatment in the United Kingdom

-We interviewed over 6,000 young adults, teenagers, children and parents of younger children.
+In 2009 we interviewed over 6,000 young adults, teenagers, children and parents of younger children.
 Our report looks at their experiences of abuse and neglect.
 It examines the impact of abuse and highlights that many children experiencing abuse by their parents or carers also experience other forms of abuse from other people.

 Authors: Lorraine Radford, Susana Corral, Christine Bradley, Helen Fisher, Claire Bassett, Nick Howat and Stephan Collishaw